caifazhou/caifazhou.github.io/about.md

 published: true
 ---

-Caifa Zhou was born in P. R. China in 1990.
-He received the B.E. and M.E. degrees from Harbin Institute of Technology in 2013 and 2015, respectively.
-He has been with Institute of Geodesy and Photogrammetry, ETH Zurich since 2015, where he is currently a PhD.
+Caifa Zhou was born in [Liuyang](https://en.wikipedia.org/wiki/Liuyang), the world main city of fireworks, China in 1990.
+He received the Dr. Sc. degree from ETH Zurich in 2019.
+Before that, he obtained the B.E. and M.E. degrees from Harbin Institute of Technology in 2013 and 2015, respectively.

-His main areas of research interest are machine learning, deep learning and their applications to positioning and navigation.
+His main areas of research interest are representation learning and its applications to positioning and navigation, and point cloud processing.

 ### Contact me